Patient Monitor Accessories: Complete Guide by Parameter Type

 Symptom Likely Accessory Cause Solution

-"Measurement Failed" error Wrong cuff size, air leak, kinked hose, or patient movement Verify cuff size; check hose; retry when patient is still
+"Measurement Failed" error Wrong cuff size, air leak, kinked hose, or patient movement Troubleshooting guide; verify cuff size; check hose; retry when patient is still

 Cuff won't inflate Disconnected hose, blocked connector, or failed pump Check all connections; try different hose; if pump fails, call Biomed